Voice Interaction & Moe’s Southwest Grill: Burrito Quest

 We were approaching it by looking at how Moe’s fits into voice interaction, which meant that we were only asking our questions oriented towards food (even our voice interaction questions).

 What we needed to do was flip the script: we needed to look at how voice interaction fit into Moe’s.
 We needed to understand what was possible with VUIs and figure out if any of those fit into Moe’s.
-This is where our desk research and competitive analysis that we had done came in handy.
+This is where our background research and competitive analysis that we had done came in handy.
 We were able to re-orient ourselves and start asking the right questions: how do people currently use voice?
 What do they use voice to accomplish right now?
 Could interactive storytelling be a part of the Moe’s brand?
 What about games?
 What about ambient sounds (new Alexa Skill idea: it’s the sounds of a burrito being made in ASMR-style looped for 10 hours to help you sleep)?

 Process – Re-orienting and Designing